Czechoslovakia: Third and Fourth Republics

 Carpathian Ruthenia (Podkarpatská Rus) was occupied by (and in June 1945 formally ceded to) the Soviet Union.
 In the 1946 parliamentary election, the Communist Party of Czechoslovakia was the winner in the Czech lands, and the Democratic Party won in Slovakia.
+At the same time, the membership of the PCT increased considerably: it had 80,000 members in 1938, 500,000 at the time of Liberation, and 1.3 million by the end of 1947.
+The single trade-union confederation, the Revolutionary Trade Union Movement (ROE), which then had two million members, also largely came under Communist control.
 In February 1948 the Communists seized power.
 Although they would maintain the fiction of political pluralism through the existence of the National Front, except for a short period in the late 1960s (the Prague Spring) the country had no liberal democracy.
 Since citizens lacked significant electoral methods of registering protest against government policies, periodically there were street protests that became violent.
 For example, there were riots in the town of Plzeň in 1953 (31 May – 2 June 1953) reflecting economic discontent.

 Police and army units put down the rebellion.
 Hundreds were injured but no one was killed.
 While its economy remained more advanced than those of its neighbors in Eastern Europe, Czechoslovakia grew increasingly economically weak relative to Western Europe.

 The currency reform of June 1953 caused dissatisfaction among the Czechoslovak citizens.
 To equalize the wage rate, Czechoslovaks had to turn in their old money for new at a decreased value.
 The banks also confiscated savings and bank deposits to control the amount of money in circulation.

 In the 1950s, Czechoslovakia experienced high economic growth (averaging 7% per year), which allowed for a substantial increase in wages and living standards, thus promoting the stability of the regime.